The results are in!

 Best hardtail mountain bike under £750

-Best hardtail mountain bike under £1,000: winner
+Best hardtail mountain bike under £1,000

 Best hardtail mountain bike test bikes